inseq-team/inseq/README.md

 Inseq has been used in various research projects.
 A list of known publications that use Inseq to conduct interpretability analyses of generative models is shown below.

 > [!TIP]
-> Last update: April 2024.
+> Last update: May 2024.
 Please open a pull request to add your publication to the list.

 <details>
   <summary><b>2023</b></summary>
   <ol>
     <li> <a href="https://aclanthology.org/2023.acl-demo.40/">Inseq: An Interpretability Toolkit for Sequence Generation Models</a> (Sarti et al., 2023) </li>
-    <li> <a href="https://arxiv.org/abs/2302.14220">Are Character-level Translations Worth the Wait?
+    <li> <a href="https://doi.org/10.1162/tacl_a_00651">Are Character-level Translations Worth the Wait?
 Comparing ByT5 and mT5 for Machine Translation</a> (Edman et al., 2023) </li>
     <li> <a href="https://aclanthology.org/2023.nlp4convai-1.1/">Response Generation in Longitudinal Dialogues: Which Knowledge Representation Helps?</a> (Mousavi et al., 2023)  </li>
     <li> <a href="https://openreview.net/forum?id=XTHfNGI3zT">Quantifying the Plausibility of Context Reliance in Neural Machine Translation</a> (Sarti et al., 2023)</li>
     <li> <a href="https://aclanthology.org/2023.emnlp-main.243/">A Tale of Pronouns: Interpretability Informs Gender Bias Mitigation for Fairer Instruction-Tuned Machine Translation</a> (Attanasio et al., 2023)</li>